JJChiDguez/code-strategies/README.md

-# Computing Quotient Groups of Smooth Order with Applications to Isogenies over Higher-Dimensional Abelian Varieties
+# Computing Isogenies of Power-Smooth Degrees Between PPAVs

-This code corresponds with the work titled: "Computing Quotient Groups of Smooth Order with Applications to Isogenies over Higher-Dimensional Abelian Varieties".
+This code corresponds with the work titled: "Computing Isogenies of Power-Smooth Degrees Between PPAVs".
 The preprint version is available at [eprint 2023/508](https://eprint.iacr.org/2023/508).